History of Colchester: Sports teams

+The town's first amateur association football club, Colchester Town F.C., was founded in 1873.
+In 1937 the first professional club, Colchester United F.C., was formed, with Colchester Town becoming the reserve club.
+For most of its history, Colchester United played at Layer Road.
+In 2008 they moved to newly built Colchester Community Stadium.

+Colchester and Essex Cricket Club formed in c.
+1861, and in 1908 moved to Castle Park Cricket Ground, where they play to this day, now as Colchester and East Essex Cricket Club.
+The ground has also been used by Essex County Cricket Club in the past, including hosting their first game in 1914, and as a regular out-ground until 2017.

+Colchester RFC, the city's rugby club, was formed in 1925.

+Since 1983, Colchester has had an American football team, the Colchester Gladiators.

 Colchester earthquake

 At around 9:20 in the morning of 22 April 1884 the Colchester area was at the epicentre of the UK's most destructive earthquake, estimated to have been 5.2 on the Richter Scale, and lasting for about 20 seconds.
 The quake was felt over much of southern England and into Europe, and over 1,200 buildings were destroyed or damaged.

 The Times for Wednesday 23 April reported damage "in the many villages in the neighbourhood from Colchester to the sea coast", with many poor people made homeless, and estimated the financial cost of the quake at 10,000 pounds sterling.
 Great damage was also reported in Wivenhoe and Ipswich, and buildings destroyed included Langenhoe church.
 The death of a child at Rowhedge was also reported.

 A copy of the Report on the East Anglian Earthquake of April 22, 1884 can be found in the Colchester local library.